by Summer D Clemenson | Jul 13, 2025 | About Summer, Cancer, Food

 If you would like to know Jesus as your friend, but want to make this amazing commitment by yourself please pray something like this: Thank you Jesus that You are the Son of God, the God that created heaven and earth.
 Thank you Jesus that You came to earth in the form of a man so that You would be able to empathize with my humanity.
 Thank You that You did this in order to fulfill the promises You made at the foundation of the world.
 I realize that I am a sinner and do things that hurt myself and keep myself away from you.
 Thank You that You died for my sins so that You could defeat death and bring me into Your life.
 Please forgive me.
 I ask You to be Lord of my life.
 I ask you to heal my hurts and show me what my new life, empowered by You looks like.
 Thank You for Your mercy.

-I got this book from my personal collection.
-You can get your own copy of The Last Black Unicorn by TIffany Haddish on Amazon.
+I got this book from my personal collection you can get your own copy of Mary: A Flesh and Blood Biography of the Virgin Mother by Lesley Hazleton on Amazon.

 Read My Review on GoodReads: